 For position #1, the candidate should have extensive experience in aberration-corrected scanning transmission electron microscopes (STEM) and atomic spectroscopies.
 The candidate is expected to hold a Ph.D. degree in physics, chemistry, materials science, or mechanical engineering.
 An understanding of the simulation of atomic spectroscopies (like EELS) will be a huge plus.

-For position #2, the candidate should have extensive experience in CVD synthesis of 2D materials, including hexagonal boron nitride and transition metal dichalcogenides, with an understanding of the kinetics and thermodynamics in the growth mechanism.
-The candidate should also know how to characterize these materials using AFM, Raman, PL, etc. The candidate is expected to hold a degree in chemistry or materials science.
-Experience in CVD line construction and chemical vapor transport (CVT) will be a huge plus.
+For position #2, the candidate should have extensive experience in synthesis of broadly-defined 2D materials, including hexagonal boron nitride and transition metal dichalcogenides, with an understanding of the kinetics and thermodynamics in the growth mechanism.
+The candidate should also know how to characterize these materials using AFM, Raman, PL, CL etc. The candidate is expected to hold a degree in chemistry or materials science.
+Experience in CVD line construction, chemical vapor transport (CVT), and high-temperature flux method will be a huge plus.

 All the benefits for Yale postdocs can be found on this website: https://postdocs.yale.edu/postdocs;

-High-end tools access: you have access to many state-of-the-art microscopes including the new AC-TEM Core next-door, a lot of tools belonging to our own group (please see the lab introduction below), and the Materials Characterization Core next-door.
+High-end tools access: You have access to many state-of-the-art microscopes including the new AC-TEM Core next-door, a lot of tools belonging to our own group (please see the "Tools" section), and the Materials Characterization Core next-door.

 High throughput discoveries: materials synthesis, characterization, and modeling all done in one place.

-Healthy lifestyle: the gym is located next-door, free-of-charge to Yale West Campus members.
+Healthy lifestyle: Our gym is located next-door, free-of-charge to Yale West Campus members.
+Our group also emphasizes the importance of work-life balance.

-Dr. Cong Su will be an assistant professor of Mechanical Engineering and Materials Science at Yale University in July 2023.
-His research group, Atomic Engineering Group (AEG), will be conducting research in the following areas: (1) Atomic structure characterization of semiconductors and insulators using aberration-corrected STEM; (2) 2D materials synthesis using chemical vapor deposition; (3) Optical characterization of color centers and light emitting materials; (4) Investigation of the metal and semiconductor interface; (5) First-principles calculation of electronic structures and spectroscopies.
+Dr. Cong Su is an assistant professor of Mechanical Engineering and Materials Science at Yale University.
+His research group, Atomic Engineering Group (AEG), is conducting research in the following areas: (1) Atomic structure characterization of semiconductors and insulators using aberration-corrected STEM; (2) 2D materials synthesis using chemical vapor deposition; (3) Optical characterization of color centers and light emitting materials; (4) Investigation of the metal and semiconductor interface; (5) First-principles calculation of electronic structures and spectroscopies.
 Cong obtained his Ph.D. degree from MIT in 2019 (with Del Favero award), and his bachelor’s in Physics from Yuanpei College, Peking University in 2013.
 He was appointed as the Heising-Simons Junior Postdoc Fellow at University of California, Berkeley and the Lawrence Berkeley National Laboratory from 2019-2021.
 More details about him can be found on the website: https://www.congsu.net.

 About Atomic Engineering Group